 Shimabara Tenobe Somen

 Experience true island life at Nagasaki’s various oceanside festivals.
-Dine on special spiny lobsters and watch Peron boats race under the summer sun.
+Dine on spiny lobsters and watch a traditional Peron boat race under the summer sun.

 Nagasaki is aglow with the light of thousands of lanterns.
 Church concerts in Kamigoto resound all over the island, and grass in the hills of Kawachi-Toge Pass is burned off, creating a red-hot spectacle.